 One of our sensors alone can provide insights on a whole array of different road users.
 It can anonymously identify nine different classifications (soon to be 32), including pedestrians, cyclists and e-scooters, and how they interact with each other.

 These data insights give authorities the ability to analyse multimodal travel trends through counts (e.g., 15 cyclists, 8 pedestrians), behavior, pathways and speeds of road and path users – in real time.
-Councils can access detailed insights into current interactions in the area, showing overall changes in travel and micro-trends in local active travel uptake, for example.
+Councils can access detailed insights into current interactions in the area, showing overall changes in travel and micro-trends in local active transportation uptake, for example.

-Leveraging Active Travel scheme monitoring with data
+Leveraging Active Transportation scheme monitoring with data

 The Before: Planning implementation

 A thorough and careful study of the existing traffic pattern in the area is ideal, to set up comparison benchmarks, and for the ideation of intended traffic and road use goals.
-The onus is on authorities to implement long-term infrastructure changes and facilitate the growing demand for active travel and sustainability.
+The onus is on authorities to implement long-term infrastructure changes and facilitate the growing demand for active transportation and sustainability.
 Such changes include making temporary cycle lanes permanent, creating new cycle lanes, extending pedestrianised space and introducing Low Traffic Neighbourhoods.

 For councils to know where to implement such schemes, they need to have the right data.
 ‘Fail to prepare, prepare to fail’ rings true here.
 Schemes that are introduced with limited insight into how roads and pavements are already being used will risk their success.